Pandemic Orders and industry requirements are regularly updated

-A face mask with three layers is recommended by the Victorian CHO, as it provides the best protection.
+A face mask with three layers is recommended, as it provides the best protection.

 A face mask is always recommended, however a fitted snood or fitted gaiter is allowed.
 Fitted means the snood or gaiter can extend in a fitted form to snugly fit over and cover your nose and mouth.

 Loose fitting face coverings such as bandanas or scarves, or face shields worn without a face mask, are not acceptable.